schncl/Compstats_proj/README.md

 - Quantify uncertainty in deep learning tasks.

 **Challenges:**
-- Struggle with multi-modal posterior distributions.
+- Struggle with multi-modal posterior distributions, leading to challenges in convergence diagnostics compared to the unimodal posteriors of BLMs.
-- High computational cost, especially for large architectures.
+- High computational cost, especially for large architectures: Bayesian models often require more time for tuning and validation compared to frequentist approaches.

 ### Comparison: BLMs vs. BNNs

 - **Small Datasets:** BLMs outperform BNNs due to better generalization and stability.
+BLMs show better convergence and are more robust in small-sample settings.
 - **High-Dimensional Tasks:** BNNs provide the necessary flexibility, albeit at a computational cost.

+### Recommendations
+**Choose Bayesian Methods When**:

+- Uncertainty quantification and interpretability are crucial.
+- Data is scarce or noisy, and domain expertise can inform priors.
+- Robustness to overfitting is a priority.

+**Avoid Bayesian Methods If**:

+- Real-time or computational efficiency is critical.
+- Interpretability is unnecessary, and data is abundant.

 ---